OlegKetrar/TaskKit/README.md

 ```ogdl
 github "OlegKetrar/TaskKit"
 ```
-Run `carthage update` to build the framework and drag the built `Tools.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `TaskKit.framework` into your Xcode project.

 ### Swift Package Manager